 To make aluminum frames strong enough, builders often make the tubes larger and thicker than steel tubes.
 That extra material adds extra weight, and quickly an aluminum frame can weigh just as much or more than a steel one.

 How can you tell the difference?
 There's a quick and easy visual test for material: Steel tubes are always cylindrical, and usually between 1"-1.5" in diameter.
 Aluminum tubes can be many shapes (square, triangular, fluted, etc) and are usually larger in diameter than steel (1.5"+).

 Our bikes are made from a very strong and very light alloy called 4130 chromoly steel.
 In addition, the tubes are double butted, which means they're thicker at the welds for strength, and thinner in between to save weight.

 We build with 4130, but there are other grades of steel, and not all are created equal.

-Cheap bikes often use straight gauge HiTensil steel.
-HiTensil steel is also light, but it's much weaker than 4130 chromoly, so builders have to use a lot more of it to achieve the same strength.
+Cheap bikes often use straight gauge High Tensile steel.
+High Tensile steel is also light, but it's much weaker than 4130 chromoly, so builders have to use a lot more of it to achieve the same strength.
 Thus, HiTen frames are much heavier.
 When shopping, don't be afraid to ask, and stay away from the heavy stuff.

 So what about carbon fiber, titanium, even bamboo?
-They can make beautiful bikes, but they aren't reasonable commuter materials.
-In general, they aren't pragmatic or priced for daily city riding.
+They can make beautiful bikes, but in general, they aren't as pragmatic or priced for daily city riding.